 Jellal Koay

 Koay Loong Chuen (better known as Jellal Koay, b.
 2001) is a Malaysian composer whose works mainly attempt to craft multifaceted experiences through complexity.
 Interested in the potential of creating paradoxical states by challenging the limits of conscious perception, his current musical pursuits explore the possibilities of subconscious perception in music by overloading perception through the complicated interweaving of musical information.
-Jellal’s works have been showcased in various countries including Malaysia, Singapore, Italy, Germany, Japan, and the United States.
+Jellal’s works have been showcased in various countries including Malaysia, Singapore, Italy, Germany, Japan, Australia, and the United States.

 Jellal’s musical journey began in 2012 when he started piano lessons with Ms. Kwan Yin Hui.
 His passion for music quickly flourished, and he became the choral accompanist for SMK Seri Kembangan in 2015-2019, where the choir earned prestigious accolades, including awards at the Malaysian International Choral Festival in 2015 and the Malaysian Choral Eisteddfod National Competition in 2017.
 As a pianist, he has been recognized with a merit award in the final round of the Southeast Asia International Piano Competition in 2020.